Learning Center

 image

-Audience: The class is designed for students who completed SEAT 2.0 and are ready to start their business or nonprofit, or have experience/training as an advocate and want to refine their business model.
+Audience: This class is designed for students who have completed SEAT 2.0 or experienced advocates who are ready to launch or refine a business or nonprofit.

 Topics Covered: Legal Structure, Business Plans, Billing Structure, Client Intake, Operations, Marketing, and Difficult Situations, which are all taught by experienced non-attorney special education advocates and nonprofit professionals.

-Class Dates: The next class will be held July 2026.
-The exact dates are TBD.
+Class Dates: July 8, 15, 22, 29 and August 5th from 1 - 3 pm ET on Wednesdays.
 Live online attendance is encouraged, but not required (all classes are recorded).

-Registration: The registration for the Business of Special Education Advocacy class is now closed.
-The next course will be in July of 2026.
-Coming Soon
+Registration: The registration for the Business of Special Education Advocacy is now open.
+Register

 Cancelation policy: If you aren't accepted into the class, you will receive a full refund.
 The cancelation policy for each cohort is posted in the registration.